hperrin/svelte-material-ui/README.md

 </script>
 ```

-You can check out the [demo pages' source](https://github.com/hperrin/svelte-material-ui/tree/master/demo/component-demos) to see usage, since I haven't written the documentation yet.
+You can check out the [demo pages' source](https://github.com/hperrin/svelte-material-ui/tree/master/demo/component-demos) to see usage, since most of the components aren't documented yet.

 Here are some juicy features: